-Students are also required by to attend at least 18 hours of RCR training.
+Students are also required to attend at least 18 hours of RCR training.
 This typically includes 12 hours of RCR orientation in August at the Grandover Resort in Greensboro, NC, 2 hours of Graduate School or RCR forums, and a 4-hour refresher course in year 3.
 Current RCR requirements in Chemistry and BME do not meet NIH standards, and so students must receive additional training.
-Students outside of Pharmacology and Cancer Biology will be permitted to attend the August RCR training to meet this requirement.
+These students are permitted to attend the August RCR training to meet this requirement.
 If they identify the PSTP after Year 1, they can take supplemental Graduate School RCR forums.

-Students are expected to have some background in cell biology, molecular biology and physiology.
+Students are expected to have some background in cell and biology and physiology.
 If they do not, students are encouraged to use electives to gain this proficiency.
-Grades in all Pharmacology courses must be B or better.
-Students who obtain a C in a non-Pharmacology course will receive a letter of notice from the Director of the Program, and students who receive more than one S can be dropped from the PSTP.
+Grades in all Pharmacology courses must be G or better.
+Students who obtain an S in a non-Pharmacology course will receive a letter of notice from the Director of the Program, and students who receive more than one S can be dropped from the PSTP.

 Students in Pharmacology normally take the core courses during the first year, while students in other participating departments can take these courses during the second year, or take them out of sequence.
 Students only need to complete the Pharmacology courses by the time they finish their course work.
 The exact timing will be decided upon consultation with individual students.